MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/usbcon/write-a-usb-type-c-port-controller-driver.md

 Sample reference: See `EvtDeviceD0Entry` in `Device.cpp` and `HardwareRequestQueueInitialize` in `Queue.cpp`.

 1. In your EVT_WDF_DEVICE_D0_EXIT implementation, create a framework queue object by calling WdfIoQueueCreate.
-In that call, you will need to register your callback implementation to handle IOCTL requests sent by UcmTpciCx.
+In that call, you'll need to register your callback implementation to handle IOCTL requests sent by UcmTpciCx.
 The client driver may use a power-managed queue.

    During the execution of the Type-C and PD state machines, UcmTpciCx sends commands to the client driver to execute.
-UcmTcpciCx guarantees that there will be at most one outstanding port controller request at any given time.
+UcmTcpciCx guarantees at most one outstanding port controller request at any given time.

 1. Call UcmTcpciPortControllerSetHardwareRequestQueue to register the new framework queue object with UcmTpciCx.
 After that call succeeds, UcmTcpciCx puts framework queue objects (WDFREQUEST) in this queue when it requires action from the driver.